 Buying Zippers: Length and Customisation

 When purchasing zippers, it’s often more practical to buy them by the metre rather than in fixed lengths.
 This gives you the flexibility to cut the zipper to the exact size you need.
-After cutting, sew the ends of the zipper closed to prevent fraying, and you can even melt the teeth slightly for added security.
+After cutting, sew the ends of the zipper closed to prevent fraying, and you can even melt the teeth together slightly for added security.

 Zip Sizes